Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Ultrasound.
-This test is very helpful in seeing whether a liver tumor is a cyst, a fluid-filled sac that is probably not cancer, or a solid mass that is more likely to be cancer.
+This is often the first test done if your healthcare provider suspects liver cancer.
+An ultrasound is easy to do and doesn’t use radiation.
+This test is very helpful in seeing whether a liver tumor is a fluid-filled sac that’s likely not cancer (cyst) or a solid mass that’s more likely to be cancer.
 An ultrasound uses sound waves to look for abnormalities in the liver.
 The sound waves bounce off body parts and send back a series of signals.
-A computer then looks at these signals and creates an image of your body.
+Then a computer turns these signals into images of your body.

-MRI (magnetic resonance imaging) with contrast.
-This test gives the best information about normal and abnormal details of the liver.
+This test creates detailed images of the liver and nearby organs.
 An MRI uses magnets and radio waves to take pictures of the inside of the body.
 MRIs can show more detail than other imaging tests.

-If one of these tests shows something in the liver that looks like it might be cancer, the doctor may take a small sample of liver tissue.
+If an imaging test shows something in your liver that looks like it might be cancer, your healthcare provider may take small samples of liver tissue.
 This is called a biopsy.
-A doctor who specializes in looking at cells, called a pathologist, looks at the sample under a microscope to tell whether cancer is present.
-Some specific ways to get a biopsy are:
+A doctor who specializes in looking at cells, called a pathologist, looks at the samples under a microscope to tell whether cancer is there.
+There are a few ways to do a biopsy.

 For this test, a thin, hollow needle is put through your skin.
 It goes into the liver tumor to get a sample of it.
 This is normally done during a CT or ultrasound of the liver.
 This lets your healthcare provider see the needle going into the tumor.

 During laparoscopy, small cuts are made in your abdomen.
 Then your healthcare provider puts long surgical tools (including one with a tiny video camera on the end) into them.
 Then he or she looks at the surface of your liver and nearby organs.
 If your healthcare provider sees small pieces of tumors, he or she will remove them.

 Your healthcare provider may take a biopsy during surgery to treat the tumor.